Chris-Tollan/run-tribe/README.md

         - As a user, I can read information about each run so including times, dates, locations and experience level that the run is aimed at and if logged in book a place on a run of my choosing.
         - As a user, I can log in and easily cancel my booking if I am going to be unable to attend or make an update to the details I provided for the booking.
         - As an admin, I can add and manage Group Runs in order to keep the timetable relevant and up to date.
-        - As an admin, I can authorise bookings in order to ensure runs are kept to a manageable and safe number of runners.
+        - As an admin, I can authorise bookings.

     -   #### Articles/Blog Posts and Comments (Epic 5)
         -  As a user, I can click on an blog post so that I can access the content in its entirety.
         -  As a user, I can log in and comment on the blog posts in order to engage with the other users of the site.
+I can later edit or delete my comments
         - As an admin, I can authorise comments users make to blog posts in order to ensure the sites content does not become irrelevant or become of an abusive, inappropriate nature.
         - As an admin, I can create, read, update and delete blog posts in order to manage the sites content.